JackGiroux1/Portfoilo/README.md

 # Portfoilo
-Showcasing the work i have completed in the Masters of Geomatics for Environmental managment
+Showcasing the work I have completed in the Masters of Geomatics for Environmental managment